 Most rental application forms will require you to provide references with whom the landlords can use to verify the information provided.
 Typical reliable references are employment supervisors or HR, previous landlords, college lecturers, etc.

 This section is not to be filled out but rather contains information about the property to be rented.
-This includes property address, landlord/agent/property manager’s contact information, rent amount, security deposit amount and tenancy terms/rules.
+This includes property address, landlord/agent/property manager’s contact information, rent amount, security deposit amount, move-in and move-out inspection checklist and tenancy terms/rules.
 This is typically already prepared by the landlord.

 Some rental applications might want to derive further information such as if you have pets, a vehicle, disability, how you got to know about the property, etc.